Erzeng3l/PTS-eJPT-review/README.md

 ![](eJPT.png)
 # PTS-eJPT-review

-Starting out in 2021 I had little knowledge about the art of hacking/pentesting, but I did have the understanding of building computers and some parts of networking.
-Before studying for the pts/eJPT I was taking the ccna course that David Bombal offered for free in December of 2020, and finished about 10% of the course that I have learned about how a network works, subnetting, binary, hex code, tcp/ip and udp.
-As of summer of 2021 tryhackme has a pre security path, its gives a good understanding of that.
+In the beginning of 2021, I embarked on my journey with limited knowledge in the realm of hacking and penetration testing.
+However, I did possess a foundation in computer building and certain aspects of networking.
+Prior to delving into the PTP/eJPT certification, I had enrolled in David Bombal's free CCNA course, which I completed approximately 10% of.
+This course provided insights into networking fundamentals, including network architecture, subnetting, binary and hex coding, as well as TCP/IP and UDP protocols.
+During the summer of 2021, TryHackMe introduced a pre-security path, which significantly contributed to my understanding of the field.

-My training for the eJPT was a bit long it the aspect I was training on 4 platforms to learn from.
-Going through tryhackme, hackthebox, pts, and the peh from thecybermentor.
-My recommendation of the completion to take the eJPT would now be start with the pre security and complete beginner on tryhackme and go through all of the pts, but if u want to have more videos to listen to i do recommend watching the cyber mentor, he's really great on teaching the pentesting role.
-Do you really need to know coding?
-No, but I do say learn some of the basic and how it works.
+My preparation for the eJPT certification was thorough and involved training across four distinct platforms.
+I extensively utilized TryHackMe, HackTheBox, the eLearnSecurity PTS course, and The Cyber Mentor's Practical Ethical Hacking (PEH) course.
+I highly recommend starting with TryHackMe's pre-security and complete beginner paths, progressing through the entire PTS course.
+For those who prefer video-based learning, The Cyber Mentor offers excellent instruction in pentesting techniques.
+While coding skills are not mandatory, a grasp of the basics and their functionality is beneficial.

-If you really want to do the same training i went through, was pts was at 98% of the course complete, since I had hackthebox retired machines I did lame, legacy, devel, bashed and blue.
-The Complete Beginner I have completed about 89% of the course.
-I have only did about 55% of the practical ethical hacker from the cyber mentor.
+For those interested in replicating my training path, I completed 98% of the PTS course, tackled HackTheBox retired machines such as Lame, Legacy, Devel, Bashed, and Blue.
+I achieved an 89% completion rate in the Complete Beginner path and covered approximately 55% of The Cyber Mentor's Practical Ethical Hacker course.

-In May of 2021 I bought the exam to take the test.
-On the 7th I had 3 days to answer 20 questions.
-After trying to answer the questions I failed my first attempt.
-So I got on a grind to help with to problem I was having.
-After that I gave it a go for my 2nd attempt, and passed it after 9 hours into the exam on the 14th of May, passed.
+In May 2021, I purchased the eJPT exam and had three days to answer 20 questions.
+Despite an initial failure, I dedicated myself to addressing my shortcomings and successfully passed on my second attempt, which occurred on May 14th.

-Would you recommend this to other people?
-Yes, if your looking into getting into cyber security.
-It teaches you the skills for both red and blue teaming.
+Would I recommend this certification to others?
+Absolutely, especially for those aspiring to enter the field of cybersecurity.
+It equips individuals with skills relevant to both red and blue team roles.

-What got you into cyber security?
-I would say networkchuck, he does some great content that can really hype you up.
-I did go through all his hacking challenges, that he did.
+What sparked my interest in cybersecurity?
+NetworkChuck played a significant role, as his engaging content fueled my enthusiasm.
+I completed all of his hacking challenges.

-If you could do anything different what would it be?
-I wished I would of found tryhackme earlier.
+If I could change anything about my journey, I would have discovered TryHackMe earlier.

-What's your plans after the eJPT?
-Well, study and grow as a pentester.
-Currently I'm in-roled in taking the PNPT, I support Heath Adams goal in making test practical and affordable.
+What are my plans after achieving the eJPT certification?
+I intend to continue my growth as a pentester.
+Currently, I am enrolled in the PNPT course, supporting Heath Adams' mission to make practical and affordable testing accessible.